 If you do exit from your current scheme before retirement, your employer will still be required under Commonwealth legislation to pay superannuation guarantee contributions to a scheme on your behalf.
-The current level of these contributions is 9% of salary and these will be paid to the First State Super scheme or another scheme nominated by you.
+The current level of these contributions is 11% of salary, and these will be paid to another complying superannuation fund of your choice.